AdityaGupta-03/IM_html5-css3-basics/Theory HTML/Html Theory 1.md

 7. Clickable button
 8. Submt and reset Button

-## Block Level Element and Inline Element
+## Block-level elements & Inline elements

-Block level element occupies entire space of the parent Always starts in a new line
+-   Block level element occupies the entire space of the parent
+-   Every element has default display value depending on what type it is
+-   There are two display values : block and inline
+-   Always starts on new line and takes up the full width available
+-   occupies entire space of the parent

+## Inline elements

+1. Doesn't start on a new line
+2. Only takes up as much width as necessary
+3. Can not contain block-level element

 ## Block-Level elements

 ```
 1. H1-H6
 2. <table>